Tuesday, February 25, 2025

 • I also got a bit chased off.
 I’m about the customer.
 Vendors are about their own sales.
 There is a natural conflict there.
 Sometimes, the vendor folks take things a bit too far with their rhetoric.

 So, I haven’t gone anywhere.
+I'm not mad at anybody.
 There is plenty of work that I do, I just am not quite as visible in the tech world for the last number of years.

 Thursday, December 5, 2024